History of aviation: Renaissance

 Eventually, some investigators began to discover and define some of the basics of rational aircraft design.
 Most notable of these was Leonardo da Vinci, although his work remained unknown until 1797, and so had no influence on developments over the next three hundred years.
 While his designs are rational, they are not scientific.
 He particularly underestimated the amount of power that would be needed to propel a flying object, basing his designs on the flapping wings of a bird rather than an engine-powered propeller.

 Leonardo studied bird and bat flight, claiming the superiority of the latter owing to its unperforated wing.
-He analyzed these and anticipated many principles of aerodynamics.
+He analysed these and anticipated many principles of aerodynamics.
 He understood that "An object offers as much resistance to the air as the air does to the object."
 Isaac Newton later defined this as the third law of motion in 1687.

 From the last years of the 15th century until 1505, Leonardo wrote about and sketched many designs for flying machines and mechanisms, including ornithopters, fixed-wing gliders, rotorcraft (perhaps inspired by whirligig toys), parachutes (in the form of a wooden-framed pyramidal tent) and a wind speed gauge.
 His early designs were man-powered and included ornithopters and rotorcraft; however, he came to realise the impracticality of this and later turned to controlled gliding flight, also sketching some designs powered by a spring.

 In an essay titled Sul volo (On flight), Leonardo describes a flying machine called "the bird" which he built from starched linen, leather joints, and raw silk thongs.
 In the Codex Atlanticus, he wrote, "Tomorrow morning, on the second day of January 1496, I will make the thong and the attempt."
 According to one commonly repeated, albeit presumably fictional story, in 1505 Leonardo or one of his pupils attempted to fly from the summit of Monte Ceceri.